Xcesion/Python_Develop/Day17-Hirst_Painting/Readme.md

 **Turtle & GUI projects**
 ---
 This project is using turtle library to create Damien Hirst's Spots.
-<br/> fimilar with creating random turtle, random library and selecting color wiht RGB
+<br/> Fimilar with creating random turtle, random library and selecting color wiht RGB